pymupdf/PyMuPDF-Utilities/extract-graphics/README.md

 There are other commands which define stroke and fill color, line width and line dashing and other path property modifications.

-All of these commands are definitions only - they do not **paint** or draw anything.
+All of the commands so far are definitions only - they do not **paint** or draw anything.

 Several commands exist which actually **draw** the path.
 Each one of them also **closes** the path.
 The individual command names control how the drawing should happen: stroking or filling or both, handling of colors if the interiors of parts of the path overlap, etc.